 Create a Sampling Policy

 Our intelligent sampling algorithm reduces the volume of ingested traces.
 The goals of intelligent sampling are to retain traces that are likely to be informative.
 But sometimes intelligent sampling discards traces that you want to keep.
-You can create a sampling policy to fine-tune intelligent sampling and let the Wavefront service know that you want to keep certain spans.
+You can create a sampling policy to fine-tune intelligent sampling and let the Operations for Applications service know that you want to keep certain spans.

 Configure Applications Using Application Configuration